sh1l0n/flutter-calculator-apple-style/ISSUES.md

 ## Issues

 ### DOING
+[] Highlight buttons when pressed (add animation because setState is not enought) [] Stylish as Swift-Calculator

 ### TODO
-[] Highlight buttons when pressed (add animation because setState is not enought) [] Do calculator draggable in the view
+[] Do calculator draggable in the view

 ### DONE